The admissions process is a collaboration between HMS, the school district and the family.

 Admission to HMS operates on a rolling basis throughout the year and is based on several factors.
 Primary aspects include, gaining support from the student’s school district and determining if HMS is an appropriate program for a student.
 HMS accepts students throughout Pennsylvania, across the US and occasionally, from foreign countries.

 - A parent, school district or other professional contacts HMS to exchange initial information about the potential applicant.

 - The school district makes a referral and school records and relevant medical information are submitted to HMS for the admissions committee to review.

 - A multidisciplinary team including a special education teacher, speech/language pathologist, physical therapist, occupational therapist, social worker and, sometimes, the Director of Nursing Services conducts the evaluation and prepares a comprehensive written report outlining recommendations for education and therapy interventions.

 - If HMS is able to provide an appropriate program and the family and school district agree on the placement, enrollment can take place at any time during the school year when there is an opening and funding is secured.

-- Once a child is accepted for admission and funding is in place, HMS’s social worker and the family together to facilitate the child’s transition to HMS.
+- Once a child is accepted for admission and funding is in place, HMS’s social worker and the family work together to facilitate the child’s transition to HMS.

 Admission, the provision of services and referral of students shall be made without regard to race, color, religious creed, disability (except as limited by PA Department of Education program approvals), ancestry, national origin (including limited English proficiency), age (within school ages) or gender.